HL7/smart-app-launch/input/pages/brands.md

 ### Introduction

-The specification defines FHIR profiles for [Endpoint]({{site.data.fhir.path}}endpoint.html), [Organization]({{site.data.fhir.path}}organization.html), and [Bundle]({{site.data.fhir.path}}bundle.html) resources that make it easier for patient-facing apps to connect to health data providers.
+The specification defines FHIR profiles for [Endpoint]({{site.data.fhir.path}}endpoint.html), [Organization]({{site.data.fhir.path}}organization.html), and [Bundle]({{site.data.fhir.path}}bundle.html) resources that make it easier for user-facing apps to connect to health data providers.
 It outlines the process for API providers to publish Brands associated with their FHIR Endpoints, and for apps to collect and present these Brands to users.
-Each Brand includes essential information such as the organization's name, logo, and patient access details, which apps can display in their user interface.
+Each Brand includes essential information such as the organization's name, logo, and user access details, which apps can display in their user interface.

-EHR systems, healthcare providers, and app developers can ensure a consistent and recognizable user experience when connecting patients to their health records across various platforms and services by following this specification.
+EHR systems, healthcare providers, and app developers can ensure a consistent and recognizable user experience when connecting users to their health records across various platforms and services by following this specification.

-The [Patient-Access Brand Examples](example-brands.html) illustrate how providers can represent diverse scenarios.
+The [User-Access Brand Examples](example-brands.html) illustrate how providers can represent diverse scenarios.

 ### Brands and Endpoints

-This specification supports a model User Experience (UX) where apps display a collection of cards or tiles, each representing a "Patient-access Brand" that patients can recognize and connect to.
+This specification supports a model User Experience (UX) where apps display a collection of cards or tiles, each representing a "User-Access Brand" that users can recognize and connect to.
 App developers are not expected to follow this model UX precisely; the model exists to keep the design grounded and establish a shared vocabulary.

-In this model, a healthcare **provider, payer, or other organization** exposing a FHIR patient access API can **decide which brands to publish** in association with their FHIR endpoints.
-Each Brand includes data describing the organization (e.g., organization name and logo that a patient would recognize) together with details about their patient access portals (e.g., name, logo, and description in terms that patients would recognize) as well as the API endpoints associated with these portals.
+In this model, a healthcare **provider, payer, or other organization** exposing a user-facing FHIR API can **decide which brands to publish** in association with their FHIR endpoints.
+Each Brand includes data describing the organization (e.g., organization name and logo that a user would recognize) together with details about their user access portals (e.g., name, logo, and description in terms that users would recognize) as well as the API endpoints associated with these portals.

 In this model, an **app** can: